jundalisay/spblist/content/en/social/economics/principles/part-4/chapter-01.md

 ## The Natural Price

-The **natural price** is the lowest common real price* from all sellers over time, from the seller's perspective.
+The **natural price** is the lowest common real price from all sellers over time, from the seller's perspective.

-> *Real price will be discussed in the next chapter.

 This assumes that: